SBA Hazard Insurance Requirements: The Essential Guide

 What other types of Business Insurance should I have?

 Every business needs insurance beyond hazard and flood insurance.
 These cover different risks that can affect operations.
+Using insurance to protect your business is as important as homeowners’ insurance to protect your home.

 Property Insurance: Property insurance protects your business’s physical assets, including buildings, equipment, and inventory.
 If a fire or theft occurs, this policy can help recover losses.